search

 Hreflang Tag – Benefits for SEO

-Why are we talking about this feature, and what are the advantages in terms of SEO?
-From the perspective of ranking and Technical SEO, there are two main reasons to implement the hreflang feature:
+From the perspective of ranking and Technical SEO, there are two main reasons to implement hreflang:

-2. Secondly, hreflang prevents the issue of duplicate or replicated content.
-If you have identical content in English on different URL addresses, for example, for the UK and the US, the difference between them might be minimal, such as different prices and the use of a different currency.
+2. Preventing duplicate content issues.
+If you have the same English content on different URLs for the UK and the US, the difference between them might be minimal – different prices, a different currency.
+Without hreflang, Google may treat these as duplicates.

 How to Use the Hreflang Tag?

-• By adding an HTML tag in the head of the page.
+• Adding an HTML <link> tag in the <head> of the page.

 1. As <link> Tag Added to the <head> of the Page